Knockback2003/Knockback2003/README.md

 ### Hi and welcome to my GitHub Profile <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="18"/>
-Im a 20 years old hobby software developer from germany, living in the city of Frankfurt am Main.
+Im a 21 years old hobby software developer from germany, living in the city of Frankfurt am Main.
 Currently I am learning how to develop webapplications with symfony, php, mySQL etc.

-I like coding but also playing games (especially brain games) and watching movies / series.

-The webapplication is done for now and should be deployed soon, so i decided to pimp my GitHub profile

-I will also upload my own smaller projects like the alarm box here.

-Feel free to contact me if you have any questions!

-### My Projects

-* Smartgrow.space
-* Schaukel.land
-* alarmbox
-* ...